Siebel CRM Licensing

 Compliance Risk:

 Custom views often pull data or functionality from modules other than those your organization has purchased.
-Without proper mapping, you may unknowingly leverage Oracle functionality outside your licensed scope.
+You may unknowingly leverage Oracle functionality outside your licensed scope without proper mapping.

 Example: